Coherent sheaves and quantum Coulomb branches II: quiver gauge theories and knot homology: Diagrams for quiver gauge theories

 \section{Diagrams for quiver gauge theories}

 \excise{ First, we note some basic facts about quiver gauge theories.
-In this case, the group $\No=N_{GL(V)}(G)$ is generated by $\gaugeG$, the product $GL(\C^{ {w_i}})$ acting by precomposition in the obvious way, and by $GL(\C^{\chi_{i,j}})$ where $\chi_{i,j}$ is the number of edges $i\to j$, acting by taking linear combinations of the maps along these edges, i.e. via the isomorphism }
+In this case, the group $\No=N_{GL(V)}(G)$ is generated by $\gaugeG$, the product $GL(\C^{ {w_i}})$ acting by precomposition in the obvious way, and by $GL(\C^{\chi_{i,j}})$ where $\chi_{i,j}$ is the number of edges $i\to j$, acting by taking linear combinations of the maps along these edges, that is, via the isomorphism }

-In order to establish the results of Sections \ref{sec:cylindr-klrw-algebr} and \ref{sec:tangle}, we need to describe how the results of \cite{WebcohI,WebSD} can be interpreted in the quiver case.
+In order to establish the results of Sections \ref{sec:cylindr-klrw-algebr} and \ref{sec:tangle}, we need to describe how the results of \cite{WebcohI,websterKoszulDuality2019} can be interpreted in the quiver case.
 In those papers, we explain how the quantum Coulomb branch $\Asph$ can be written as an endomorphism ring in a larger category $\scrB^+$, which we call the {\it extended BFN category } (Definition \ref{I-def:extended-BFN}).
 This larger category is more easily presented and more amenable to algebraic methods; this will allow us to make the connection between Coulomb branches and cylindrical KLR algebras. \notation{$\scrB^+$}{The extended BFN category (Definition \ref{I-def:extended-BFN}).}

 The definition of $\scrB^+$ depends on a parameter $\delta$.
 For simplicity, we'll assume throughout this paper that $\delta=\frac{1}{2}$ (and so in the ``$p$th root'' conventions of Definition \ref{I-def:pth-root}, we have $\delta=\frac{1}{2p}$).